-Rotterdam, the largest port in Europe, was during World War II of strategic importance to the Allies and sadly a major German bombing assult in 1940 destroyed most of its city centre.
+Rotterdam, the largest port in Europe, was during World War II of strategic importance to the Allies and sadly a major German bombing assault in 1940 destroyed most of its city center.
 After the war, city officials decided not to re-build the metropolis in the old way and, as a result, the stage was set for new designs and architectural talents.

 It was young post-war architects who did such a fantastic job creating the “new Rotterdam”.
 The city center today provides insights and an overview of Rotterdam’s architecture from World War II until today.

 What is the best way to get around Rotterdam?
 Get on two wheels!
 The city is compact metropolis with most landmarks and scenic spots just minutes away on your bicycle.
 You can rent your own bike or join a biking tour.
 I took a cycling tour that focused on city’s architecture with Urban guides (2.5 hours, € 25.00 including bike).